fp-ts/core/docs/modules/Option.ts.md

 ## getOrThrow

-Returns the contained value if the option is `Some`, otherwise throws an error.
+Returns the contained value if the `Option` is `Some`, otherwise throws an error.

 **Signature**